 - Configuration control managed with AWS Config which tracks and alerts on the compliance of configurations to a defined secure state.
 E.g. this pharmaceutical company’s external and internal compliance requirements.

 - And, we used AWS Inspector, a security assessment service that helps improve security and compliance, to create detailed lists of security findings prioritized by level of severity, for quick and easy remediation.

 Combined, these features help define and maintain a secure state for the pharma’s R&D analytics, keeping this sensitive data safe and compliant with GxP and HIPAA requirements.

 The security and compliance teams are happy with the security controls built into the new architecture.
 From HIPAA to GxP and internal security controls, the new AWS architecture applies important compliance and validation rules through monitoring, logging, config rules, firewalls and more.
 IS is assured that security is working as per the corporate policy.

-Working together, Flux7 and the pharmaceutical team created a data model in which all its incoming data is organized in a single layer with different data marts for entities such as patient data.
+Working together, the two teams created a data model in which all its incoming data is organized in a single layer with different data marts for entities such as patient data.
 This architecture allows team members to report on both predefined and ad hoc/exploratory analytics.
 Researchers are now seamlessly aggregating and processing data through a transformed architecture.
-Which means that the R&D Analytics team is more agile than ever, delivering faster results to the business for greater future innovation.
+This means that the R&D Analytics team is more agile than ever, delivering faster results to the business for greater future innovation.

-For additional Flux7 customer stories, please visit our case study resource page.
-And for ongoing tips, advice and industry analysis, please subscribe to our blog:
+For additional customer stories, please visit our AWS case study resource page.